-Wet markets have not been well highlighted especially after the occurrence of Covid-19.
+Wet Marketplaces In 2022 have not been well highlighted especially after the occurrence of Covid-19.
 Largest Wet Marketplaces Whether the epidemic originated in the Wuhan wet market or not, the whole world is looking to these markets for a reason to close them forever.
 And while Asian markets may not always get the best scores when it comes to safety for everyone’s health, wet markets are actually a global phenomenon and not restricted to Chinatowns.
 As long as someone is selling fresh food in the market, they are technically qualified.

 Let’s take a look at some of the world’s largest wet markets.